Dropping Standardized Testing for Admissions Trades Off Information and Access: Calibrated simulations with UT Austin data

-\textbf{Results.} Table~\ref{tab:empiricsresults} shows the academic merit and diversity level of admitted students, for each informational case and with and without requiring the test.
-Results depend crucially on the informational environment.
-When the college has access to a high quality signal on all students -- \textit{first-year GPA} -- dropping test scores increases both academic merit (for both groups) and diversity; it allows more students to apply, without incurring a substantial informational loss.
-In contrast, in the low informativeness case, without test scores the school must rely on students' high school ranks, which are especially uninformative for group $B$; then, such students are disproportionately rejected without test scores; \textit{not} using test scores especially hurts already disadvantaged students as a group, even when $\frac{1}{3}$ of them are deemed to not have access to the test.
-In Appendix~\ref{app.B2}, we show that these patterns are robust to the specific assumption on $\gamma_B$.
+\textit{Effect of the informational environment.} When the college has access to a high quality signal on all students---\textit{first-year GPA}---dropping test scores increases both academic merit and diversity when costs are high enough; it allows more students to apply, without incurring a substantial informational loss.
+In contrast, in the low informativeness case, without test scores the school must rely on students' high school ranks, which are especially uninformative for group $B$, thus leading to worse admissions outcomes.

-These findings underscore our theoretical results: the consequences of dropping test scores depends crucially on the information content of other signals, and the decision to do so should (and can) be made in a decision-driven manner.
+These findings underscore our theoretical results: the consequences of dropping test scores depend crucially on the information content of other signals, the level of strategic behavior by applicants, and the levels of access to the test.
+Decisions to require the test should not (and cannot) be made in a context-independent manner.